jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 solar noon and on fairly good alignment of your watch dial with the equatorial plane.

 <sup>e</sup> Assuming up-to-date knowledge of solar noon.
-Make it 8° if using _solar MEAN noon_.
-The distinction is explained below.
+Make it 8° if using _solar **mean** noon_.
+The distinction is given below.
 {:.tangent}

 #### Solar-noon error

 Solar noon is the moment at which the sun is highest in the sky on a particular day at a particular longitude.
 It rarely coincides with 12:00 on your watch, which is _civil noon_.

-If _civil time_ at any place on Earth were defined as the _solar time_ of the nearest of 24 equally spaced meridians, then it could always be trusted to be within 30 minutes, or 7½°, of correct.
-But in reality our time zones have irregular borders and are often made worse in the warmer months by daylight saving time.
-So civil time can easily be off by two hours, sometimes more.
+Due to irregular time-zone borders and daylight saving time, _civil time_ can easily be off by two hours, sometimes more.

-It's worth finding out when your local solar noon is.
-One way is to observe the shadow of a vertical pole over time.
+So it's worth finding out when your local solar noon is.

+One way is to observe the
+shadow of a vertical pole over time.
 At solar noon, the pole's shadow will be at its shortest.
-Solar noon varies a bit over the seasons due to Earth's elliptic orbit, so you may want to just remember what time it comes on Christmas Eve<sup>f</sup>.
-That'll get you within 16 minutes, or 4°.
+Solar noon varies a bit over the seasons due to Earth's elliptic orbit, so you may just want to remember what time it comes on Christmas Eve<sup>f</sup>.
+That's _solar **mean** noon_, and it'll get you within 16 minutes, or 4°.

-<sup>f</sup> The time that you're looking for is your _solar MEAN noon_.
-Your
-_actual_ solar noon will occur at this time on April 15, June 15, September 1, and December 24.
+<sup>f</sup> _Solar **mean** noon_ also coincides with _solar noon_ on April 15, June 15, and September 1.
 {:.tangent}

 #### Equatorial-alignment error